Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed regression regarding filtering user fields.
 * Fixed wrong import in `ConnectionsMenuListener`.
+* Fixed exception when editing entities with allowed but unset specific creation date.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.5.0).

 ## ModuleStudio 1.4.0 (June 26, 2020)